w38g0ru/vms/docs/research.rst

 This section allows you to document your research work and provide detailed information about each project.

 .. note::
-   This section is optional; otherwise, it should be mentioned as required in the advertisement.
+   This section is optional; however, it may be required as specified in the advertisement.

 **Accessing Your Research Work**

 When you click on the "Research Work" link, you will be presented with a list of your previously added research work.
 If you haven't added any research work yet, the page will be blank.

+**Adding a Research Work**

-Should you need to add a new research work, simply click the “+Add” button.
+To add a new research work, click the “+Add” button.
 This action will prompt you to fill out a form with the required information.

-**Adding a New Research Work**

-To add a new research work,  please provide the following information:
+**Research Work Form**

 - **Subject**: Specify the subject or field in which your research work is focused.